 Tavira is a small town that many consider to be the most beautiful city in the Algarve.
 If you wander through the city, you can admire many Moorish remains, cobbled streets, and delightful tiled houses.

 According to the American website Live and Invest Overseas, the Algarve has been named “The Best Place in the World to Retire” for the fourth time in a row.
 This is because of its impressive location, sense of security, a warm and friendly expatriate community, and a high-quality healthcare system.
-Also, Portugal’s D7 Visa and the Golden Visa schemes make it easy for retirees to invest in property in Portugal.

 How to legally retire in the Algarve?